 Underground is definitely my preferred method of running any electrical requirements on a property.
 It is aesthetically more pleasing, safer and will survive even the most violent of storms.

-Although manufacturers now produce numerous direct burial cable, I believe that it is much better if you run the electrical cable in a conduit, as shown in Figure 1.
+Although manufacturers now produce numerous direct burial cable, I believe that there are a lot of advantages if you run the electrical cable in a conduit, as shown in Figure 1.
 The conduit not only protects the cable from damage from rocks and stones, but provides protection should you decide to plant a tree on top of the cable's route.
 A conduit also provides you with the convenient ability to upgrade the service to the outbuilding, should you require additional power in the future.

 Figure 1 - Underground conduit entry in wall of a home